2nolife/mobile-proxy/README.md

   * The server did not accept a new key
   * Any other technical fault

-It is better to leave the existing key or to have the unit connected with an ethernet cable just in case if something goes wrong.
+It is better to leave the existing key or to have the unit connected with a network cable just in case if something goes wrong.

 To re-configure:
   * Login to the unit